 If you don’t have a fabric cutting machine, you’re missing out!

-Here are reviews of the best fabric cutting machines and my thoughts on the five I own!
+Check out my reviews of the best fabric cutting machines and my thoughts on the whopping five I own!

 Some machines like the Cricut Maker use a small rotary blade to cut fabric, while others like the AccuQuilt and Sizzix Big Shot rely on cutting dies.